Monthly Archives: April 2023

 The Bohemian Shipwreck

-Near Cape Elizabeth Twin Lights and Portland Head Light
+Near Cape Elizabeth Twin Lights and Portland Head Lighthouse

 On February 4, 1864, the steamer Bohemian was making a winter voyage leaving Liverpool, England, for Portland, Maine.
-The 295-foot steamer was carrying about 219 passengers, consisting of 200 Irish immigrants and 19 cabin-class passengers.
+The 295-foot steamer carried about 219 passengers, including 200 Irish immigrants and 19 cabin-class passengers.
 As was the custom in those days, immigrants would be crowded below deck at the bottom of the ship in steerage away from the other passengers.
 Captain Borland had his 98 crewmen aboard the vessel and was very familiar with the Portland Harbor, as he had made the journey several times during his eight years at the helm.

 On February 22, 1864, on President’s Day, the Bohemian proceeded up the Maine coast towards Cape Elizabeth, moving rather slowly as a hazy sky filled the night.
 Sometime after 7 o’clock, the lookout notified the captain that he spotted two lights offshore.
-The two were the range lights of the Cape Elizabeth Twin Lights a few miles south of Portland Head Light.
+They were the Cape Elizabeth Twin Lights range lights a few miles south of Portland Head Light.
 Borland had miscalculated the distance from the atmospheric haze and believed he was seven or eight miles offshore.
 But, in reality, the Bohemian was only a couple of miles from the rocky shoreline and proceeding dangerously close to Alden’s Rock.
 This was a treacherous ledge in shallow water that, at the time, was only marked by a silent buoy, not a bell buoy.
 Borland could not see Portland Head Lighthouse from his position.

 Cape Elizabeth lighthouse at night